OpenCTI-Platform/splunk-add-on/README.md

 ## OpenCTI Indicators Inputs Configuration

 The “OpenCTI Add-On for Splunk” enables Splunk to be feed with indicators exposed through a live stream.
 To do this, the add-on implements and manages Splunk modular inputs.
-Indicators are stored in a dedicated kvstore named “opencti_iocs”.
+Indicators are stored in a dedicated kvstore named “opencti_indicators”.
 A default lookup definition named "opencti_lookup" is also implemented to facilitate indicator management.

 Proceed as follows to enable the ingestion of indicators: